bwilliams4428/Cybersecurity/18-SIEMs Homework/18-SIEMs_Homework.md

     - How long did it take your systems to recover?

          **The systems recovered on February 23rd at 18:30:00 (6:30 PM), nine hours after the DDOS attack occurred.
 Upload and download bandwidth speeds increased to there pre DDOS attack rates.
 The ratio is 0.2 which also indicates a fully recovery.**

          ![Image of recovery](https://github.com/bwilliams4428/Cybersecurity-Homework/blob/main/18-SIEMs%20Homework/images/sped3.png)

+         **It appears that the ratio is highest when the upload and download bandwidth speeds are at their highest and lowest values.**

 Submit a screen shot of your report and the answer to the questions above.